SoftUni/Programming-Basics-Book-Python-EN/chapter-09-problems-for-champions-part-2.md

 ## More Complex tasks on the Studied Material

-Before we move on to particular tasks, we must clarify that these can be solved more easily with **additional knowledge in programming with Javascript** (functions, arrays, collections, recursion, etc.), but each solution that will be provided now only uses the material covered in this book.
+Before we move on to particular tasks, we must clarify that these can be solved more easily with **additional knowledge in programming with Python** (functions, arrays, collections, recursion, etc.), but each solution that will be provided now only uses the material covered in this book.
 The goal is to learn how to construct **more complex algorithms** based on your knowledge collected up to the present moment.

 ## Task: Passion Shopping Days